List of people who have served in both Houses of the Australian Parliament

 This is a list of Members of the Australian Parliament who have served in both the Senate and the House of Representatives.

 Section 43 of the Constitution of Australia says: "A member of either House of the Parliament shall be incapable of being chosen or of sitting as a member of the other House".

 Consequently, a member of one house who wishes to transfer to the other house must resign from the first house before the election or appointment to the other house.
-A person may simultaneously stand for election to both houses, and if successful in both bids, must choose which house he or she will be a member of.
+A person may simultaneously stand for election to both houses, and if successful in both bids, must choose which house they will be a member of.
 No person has ever successfully stood for election to both houses at the same time.

 The following list comprises 56 people (47 men and 9 women).
 Of these: